When a computer imitates the human way of learning, we talk about machine learning.

 Where is machine learning used?

-In the previous chapter, we already showed you for which functions the different types of machine learning can be used.
-Now we will take a closer look at the areas in which machine learning is already being used and how we can benefit from it.
+In the previous chapter, we have already shown you the functions for which the different types of machine learning can be used.
+We will now take a closer look at the areas in which machine learning is already being used and how we can benefit from it.

 Machine Learning in Mobility

-In the field of autonomous driving and the mobility of the future, the data collected from sensors such as radars or cameras form an extensive database.
+In the area of the autonomous driving and the mobility of the future the data collected from sensors such as radars or cameras form a comprehensive database.
 Machine learning algorithms fulfill various tasks in this context.
-For example, autonomous driving cars must detect and identify objects in the environment and then predict whether and in which direction these objects will move in the next few seconds.
+For example, autonomous cars have to recognize objects in their surroundings and identify them in order to predict whether and in which direction these objects will move in the next few seconds.

 Machine Learning in Medicine

-In the field of medicine, too, vast amounts of data are produced every day through blood tests, X-rays or medical reports.
-With the help of machine learning algorithms, similarity analyses of patient data can help to identify patterns and correlations in the course of diseases.
-In addition, algorithms are now even able to detect precancerous cells based on imaging techniques, thus improving the quality of early detection.
+In the field of medicine, too, vast amounts of data are produced every day through blood tests, X-rays and medical reports.
+With the help of machine learning algorithms Similarity analyses of patient data help to identify patterns and correlations in disease progression.
+In addition, algorithms are now even able to detect precancerous cells based on imaging techniques, thereby improving the quality of early detection.

 Machine Learning in Marketing

 Another area of application is marketing and individualized customer communication.
-In addition to geographic or time-related data, the purchasing behavior of customers also provides information on preferences and tastes.
-Based on this, behavior patterns can be found and target groups segmented.
+In addition to geographical or time-related data, the purchasing behavior of customers also provides information on preferences and tastes.
+Based on this behavior patterns can be found and target groups segmented.
 Machine learning algorithms also help to optimize personalized customer communication at the right time.
-Loyalty and customer satisfaction can be easily increased through individual products and measures tailored to the customer.
+Loyalty and customer satisfaction can be easily increased through individualized products and measures tailored to the customer.

 Machine learning is already shaping our everyday lives in many areas, even if we often don't notice it directly.
 Whether navigating through the city, in our social media feed or in the automation of complex processes in industry.
 The application possibilities of Machine Learning are manifold.

-Do you want to learn how to develop and implement machine learning algorithms and equip your team with future-relevant skills?
-Then we have the right training courses for you.
+Would you like to learn how to develop and implement machine learning algorithms or equip your team with future-oriented skills?
+Then we have the right AI Continuing Education for you.

 Sources